Table of Contents

 The only thing is, not every migraine includes all four phases and not every patient experiences all four phases.
 For example, only about 20-25% of migraineurs experience aura.
 Since about 85-90% of migraines include the pain phase, it throws some people off when this is the phase that is missing.

 What are the symptoms of a silent migraine if there is no pain phase?
 One of the most common symptoms is aura, which is interesting because this is one of the less common phases among migraineurs in general.
 When a person experiences aura, he or she may see spots, wavy lines, flashing lights, or experience tunnel vision.
 Other effects can occur besides just the visual ones.
-Hearing problems (including auditory hallucinations), speech problems, and numbness and tingling may also be present.
+Hearing problems (including auditory hallucinations), tinnitus, speech problems, vertigo, dizziness, and numbness and tingling may also be present.

 Of course, aura is not the only symptom of silent migraines.
-The patient may also experience nausea and vomiting, diarrhea, irritability, fatigue, and chills.
+The patient may also experience nausea and vomiting, diarrhea, irritability, fatigue, dizziness, and chills.
 When all is said and done, a migraine can be just as bad without the head pain.

 While the direct cause of migraines has still not been determined, research points to a lack of blood reaching the cerebral cortex.
 As a result, many doctors classify migraines as neurovascular – resulting from a combination of changes in both the nervous and vascular systems.
 This is especially true if the patient is dealing with aura.
 We’ll discuss what can be disrupting blood flow to the brain a little later in our article.